-Greetings fellow hackers, pen testers, and enthusiasts of computer history!
+Greetings, fellow hackers, pen testers, and enthusiasts of computer history!
 Welcome back to another edition of “Computer History Wednesdays.”
-Today, we’ll be diving deep into the world of computing in the 1990s, focusing on the development of CD-ROM technology.
-As a professional hacker, I find it essential to understand the history of the tools we use and the systems we exploit.
-It’s crucial to know the roots of the technology we rely on, both for developing new attack vectors and for appreciating how far we’ve come.
+Today, we’ll dive deep into the world of computing in the 1990s, focusing on the development of CD-ROM technology.
+As a professional hacker, it is essential to understand the history of the tools we use and the systems we exploit.
+It’s crucial to know the roots of the technology we rely on to develop new attack vectors and appreciate how far we’ve come.

 History